isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 version 3.1.9 to fix invalid flags, i.e. when 'S' and 'N' flags set to 1 the 'N' flag is reset to 0 for compatibility with ISC DHCP behavior.

+Starting with Kea verion 3.3.0, the parsing of the iaprefix option replaces too big prefix length by its maximal value 128.

 .. _dhcp6_allocation_strategies:

 Allocation Strategies in DHCPv6